alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

 This is why it makes sense WeakSets are not iterable and there is no `size`.
 These two wouldn't be reliable.
 They would tell you one thing now and something completely different just a second later.
 It would be like rolling a dice.

+### What about has()

+I hope you understand why iterable WeakSets and `size` property doesn't make sense.
+What about the `has()` method?
+The `has()` is different story.
+Think about how this method works, or how you use it.
+When you use it, you pass in the name of the object you want to check for.

+This name, the variable name, is a reference.
+When you pass it in, you don't pass in the object itself.
+Instead, you pass in that reference.
+Reference is the memory address of the variable.
+It is a pointer to the memory location where the variable is stored.

+Back to garbage collection.
+Garbage collection collects objects only when all references to those objects are gone.
+Otherwise, it leaves them alone.
+When you use the `has()` method and you pass in a reference to some object it means there is still at least one reference to that object.

+This means that this object was not garbage collected.
+It still exists.
+So, if you use the `has()` method you will get information that is reliable.
+This is why `has()` method does make sense while iteration and `size` property don't.
+The `has()` requires reference, existing object.
+The iteration and `size` property don't.

 [xyz-ihs snippet="thank-you-message"]

 <!-- ### Links -->